 How Do You Get Started?

-If you own a WordPress site, several developers have deployed plugins that help you get started with AMP.
-If you have custom requirements, you need a developer that can work with your needs and implement AMP.
-AMP must be implemented page-by-page, so you should determine which ones are popular to focus implementation on the most important sections of your site.
+Also note that AMP must be implemented page-by-page, so you should determine which ones are popular to focus implementation on the most vital sections of your site.